ukidiscs2026/discs2026/_pages/registration.md

   - b) Standard Registration: GBP100
   - (ignore the third option)
   4. If you want to attend the conference dinner [GBP75], select "Dinner ticket for delegate" on the following page.
-  5. Click "Confirm Items", then "Proceed to Checkout" Please enter your name/institution/dietary requirements/mobility requirements when prompted.
+  5. Click "Confirm Items", then "Proceed to Checkout".
+     Please enter your name/institution/dietary requirements/mobility requirements when prompted.